About Madison Circus Space

 Carly Schuna – Board Secretary and Scheduling Coordinator.
 Carly Schuna is a five-time national champion in wheel gymnastics and a certified coach through the USA Wheel Gymnastics Federation.
 She has performed at events and venues such as the Wheel Gymnastics World Championships, the Barrymore Theatre, Overture Center’s Capitol Theater, Madison’s Orpheum Theater, and Chicago’s Daley Plaza.
 Carly is a founder and executive board member of the Madison Circus Space, where she teaches a variety of classes. http://www.headoverwheelscircus.com/

-- Private, furnished room(s) in a 3-bedroom house
+- Private, furnished 1-bedroom apartment in a 2-unit house

 - Room for up to 4 guests